MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-connect-tools.md

 ### Client libraries

 Client applications don't communicate directly with the XMLA endpoint.
 Instead, they use *client libraries* as an abstraction layer.
 These are the same client libraries applications use to connect to Azure Analysis Services and SQL Server Analysis Services.
 Microsoft client applications like Excel, SQL Server Management Studio (SSMS), and SQL Server Data Tools (SSDT) install all three client libraries and update them along with regular application updates.
 Developers can also use the client libraries to build custom applications.
-In some cases, particularly with third-party applications, if not installed with the application, you may need to install newer versions of the client libraries.
+In some cases, particularly with third-party applications, if not installed with the application, it may be necessary to install newer versions of the client libraries.
 Client libraries are updated monthly.
 To learn more, see [Client libraries for connecting to Analysis Services](https://docs.microsoft.com/azure/analysis-services/analysis-services-data-providers).

 ## Supported write operations

 Dataset metadata is exposed through the client libraries based on the Tabular Object Model (TOM) for developers to build custom applications.
-This enables open-source community tools like Tabular Editor to provide additional modeling capabilities supported by the Analysis Services engine, but not yet supported in Power BI Desktop.
+This enables Visual Studio and open-source community tools like Tabular Editor to provide additional modeling capabilities supported by the Analysis Services engine, but not yet supported in Power BI Desktop.
 Additional functionality enabled in Power BI Premium also includes:

 - [Calculation groups](https://docs.microsoft.com/analysis-services/tabular-models/calculation-groups) for calculation reusability and simplified consumption of complex models.